adamstallard/modest/README.md

 ##Modest
+(__mo__dular __des__ign __t__emplates)

-Modular, reusable html, while keeping a clean separation between html and javascript.
+Templating language for modular, reusable html--keeping a clean separation between html and javascript.

 ###Installation

-To install, you don't need to download any of the files here; just install node.js and then use npm (node package manager) to install modest.
+Modest is a command-line program that depends on node.js.
+You don't need to download any of the files here; just install node.js and then use npm (node package manager) to install modest.

 1. [Install node.js](http://nodejs.org/#download)
 2. ``npm install -g modest``